McNobby/mc-mass-witelist-generator/Readme.md

 Using the tool is simple.
 Enter the names you want to have in the whitelist into `names.txt` and seperate each name with a new line.
 Look at `names.example.txt` as a reference.

 **Note:** Make sure to not have any empty lines, the script will crash if you have that.

+Now that you have everything ready just run the script with `node usrNameToUUID.js`